Hip Hop Create at The Tramshed! Ages 8–12

 This is the perfect class if you want to learn inventive, high energy Hip Hop and Street Dance routines, but are also interested in how you generate your own creative and unique movement.
 Learn about the relationship between dance and music, timing and space and production as well as how to look after your body and avoid injury.

 There will also be opportunity to perform and get advice from professional dancers on how to develop your ideas further.
+In Spring 2018, you'll have the chance to perform at Greenwich Dance's annual showcase for young people - This is Us.

 In partnership with Greenwich and Lewisham Young People's Theatre.